What is a Family Office?

 What’s more, for people who choose to relocate to the island, they benefit from an incredibly safe environment, excellent private and state schools, beautiful scenery and a fantastic standard of living.
 The island’s parliament, Tynwald, has been in operation since 979 AD and as a British Crown Dependency has the autonomy to set its own laws and tax rates.

 The island has worked hard over recent years to diversify its economy and in addition to its strong financial services sector has become a centre for shipping, aviation and eCommerce.
-The eGaming sector on the island now generates over 9% of GDP which means there is an outstanding IT infrastructure of data hosting, data warehouses and others supplying global giants such as Microgaming and Pokerstars.
+The eGaming sector on the island now generates a significant percentage of GDP which means there is an outstanding IT infrastructure of data hosting, data warehouses and others supplying global giants such as Microgaming and Pokerstars.
 What’s more, the excellent technological infrastructure also lends itself to the island being the base for a family office, or a virtual family office, where family members may actually be located all over the world.